ChemAI-Lab/molpipx/README.md

 Install MOLPIPx via PyPi:

 `pip install molpipx`

+## Rust Version ##
+The Rust version makes use of [std::autodiff](https://doc.rust-lang.org/nightly/std/autodiff/attr.autodiff.html), an experimental feature of Rust which is currently in the process of upstreaming.
+While upstreaming is in progress, you will need to build our custom fork of Rust which already includes autodiff.
+Instruction for how to do so are available [here](https://enzyme.mit.edu/index.fcgi/rust/installation.html).
+Once upstreaming completed, you will be able to use any nightly Rust version.
+This [tracking issue](https://github.com/rust-lang/rust/issues/124509) shows the progress in upstreaming the remaining autodiff pieces.

 ## Tutorials ##
 Check out our tutorials to get started with MOLPIPx.
 These tutorials define inputs for different regression approaches, train machine learning models with or without forces, and make predictions.